What You Need to Know About Statistician

-- Report results of statistical analyses, including information in the form of graphs, charts, and tables.
+- Report results of statistical analyses in peer-reviewed papers and technical manuals.

 - Evaluate the statistical methods and procedures used to obtain data to ensure validity, applicability, efficiency, and accuracy.